 LPG bottles will have limitations on where they can be installed outside.

 LPG gas also needs to be regularly changed over once the bottles run out.
 This can be inconvenient if a bottle has not been replaced and you need gas for your appliances.

 Inspecting a house with gas appliances

-If you’re considering a house in Brisbane with gas, it’s important to get a building inspection.
-The building inspector will check connections under cupboards.
+If you’re considering a house in Brisbane with gas, it’s important to get a gas inspection.
 Gas fittings should have yellow handles.
 The presence of a different coloured handle is a sign of unlicensed gas work and it should be inspected by a licensed gas fitter immediately to rectify.

 On a stove top, if the flame is more yellow than blue, an adjustment to the appliance will be needed.